justvinny/pass-vault-kotlin-android/README.md

 - **viewmodels** — All the architecture component ViewModels live here.

 # Testing
 - **Unit Tests** — Uses JUnit4, JUnitParams (easy paramaterized tests), Turbine (library to make testings Flows easier) and Coroutines Test (necessary to test flows).
-Primarily tested ViewModels and Utility classes not related to the UI.
+Primarily tested ViewModels, Extensions and Utility classes not related to the UI.
 These are our most important tests.
-This is especially the case once I finish the compose migration as I will be hosting state to the ViewModel for all compose screens.
+This is especially the case once I finish the compose migration as I will be hoisting state to the ViewModel for all compose screens.
 This makes it easier to unit test states related to the screen without having to perform Instrumentation tests instead as those are tightly coupled with the Android API.
 - **Instrumentation Tests** — Uses Espresso with Hamcrest.
 Tested all the UI related classes such as Activities and Fragments.
 This is not as important anymore as the ViewModel unit tests should cover most cases once the migration is over.
 - **Hilt** — Dependency injection framework.
 In our tests specifically, we use this to swap the Database with a Fake using Room's in-memory database builder as we do not want our production database to be affected during tests.